Dev8683/pvsneslibwiki/Installation-with-Windows.md

 **WARNING!** _This point need to be tested and confirmed.
 Please keep us informed by discord if you tested it!_

 Some people from the community get issues with the python part during the build process because they installed python only for the current user.
-It create variables and profiles that PVSneslib does not recognize.
+It creates variables and profiles that PVSneslib does not recognize.
 Please choose the option "install for everyone on this system" to avoid issues.

 #### Msys

-Download **msys** to use Unix-like environment and extract it in your SNES directory. (eg, **C:\snesdev\** would be fine).
-You will have a subdirectory name **msys** with all msys distribution in it.
+We will need a Unix-like environment, so download **msys**  and extract it in your SNES directory.
+You will have a subdirectory named **msys** (C:\snesdev\msys) with all msys distribution in it.

 <a id="msys1017" href="https://www.portabledev.com/wp-content/files/msys-1.0.17.exe">msys 1.0.17</a>